xlwings/xlwings/DEVELOPER_GUIDE.md

 ## Office.js add-ins

-Script Lab: figuring out the exact syntax for Office.js works is easiest done in the Script Lab add-in that can be installed via Excel's add-in store.
+Script Lab: figuring out the exact syntax for Office.js is easiest done in the Script Lab add-in that can be installed via Excel's add-in store.

 To set up a development environment for the xlwings.js library, you need to do the following: